jasonkronemeyer/jasonkronemeyer.github.io/notes/crs_dist_calc_python.md

-Lesson for a high school geometry and geography class on Coordinate Reference Systems (CRS) and distance calculations using Python:

----

 ## Lesson: Coordinate Reference Systems (CRS) and Distance Calculations with Python
 ---
+### Overview
+Lesson for a high school geometry and geography class on Coordinate Reference Systems (CRS) and distance calculations using Python.

 ### Objectives
 - Understand the concept of Coordinate Reference Systems (CRS) and their importance in geospatial data.